-Shri Shani bhagwan of Shingnapur – I regularly visit the place, at least 6 times a year, on bike.
+Shri Shani Bhagwan of Shingnapur – I regularly visit the place, at least 6 times a year, on the bike.
 Each time I come back with same peace and energy.

 I am not sure why there is needless terror about God Shani in the minds of people.
 Unlike other Gods in the pantheon, why are you scared of God Shani?
-Although he is your friend, and not your enemy?[divider]
+He is your friend and not your enemy.

 Trip Period: 22nd June 2013